stelzinga/MF/MGT_80.Tools.md

 Another feature of MSS is the integration of Tasks using [## Task Notation] in the dedicated Column = Tasks.

 ### MSS Hierarchy
-Sheet = M5, dedicated to Projects has an *Integrated Hierachy*.
+Sheet = M5, dedicated to Projects has an *Integrated Hierarchy*.

 Venture
     Project p